siheming/mspypeline/doc/source/settings_and_configuration.rst

 Thresholds and Comparisons
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-| Some plots need to determine whether a protein can be compared between two different groups.
+| Several analysis methods require the determination whether a detected protein can be compared between two groups A and B.
-| Four different results are possible when comparing a protein between group A and group B.
+| For group comparisons, the protein counts or intensities for all samples of a group are cumulated and averaged whereby
+  missing values are omitted in the calculation.
+In mass spectrometry data, missing values are frequently observed and
+  can be found in multiple samples for one protein.
+To ensure appropriate data analysis a sufficient number of samples
+  with non-missing values per group must be provided.
+The required number of samples per group, the threshold, is
+  thereby individually determined per group and dynamically controlled based on the number of samples in the group.
+The
+  MSPypeline provides an internal thresholding function (Fig. 2.6), however any other desired function may be applied.
+| Besides the determination of comparable proteins, several parts of the data analysis further distinguish proteins that
+  are unique for/ exlusively found in a group.
+There are four potential scenarios of categorizing the protein:

 * Unique in A: above threshold in A and completely absent in B
 * Unique in B: above threshold in B and completely absent in A
 * Can be compared: above threshold in A and B
 * Otherwise: not considered

-| The threshold is determined dynamically based on the number of samples in a group.
-The next two plots show the
-  thresholding for different numbers of samples.
+| Thresholding is important for the venn group diagrams, the relative standard deviation graph, the group comparison
+  scatter plot and for the volcano plot.

 .. ipython:: python